State-by-state updates on demonstrations planned

 Pierre

-The South Dakota Highway Patrol is taking additional security measures at the state Capitol ahead of a planned protest Sunday by a pro-Trump Christian group, lawmakers say.

-But South Dakota lawmakers say they don’t have many concerns about violence breaking out in Pierre.
-The group planning the protest, Jericho March, has staged multiple protests at the state Capitol previously, including one Jan.
-6 when rioters breached the U.S. Capitol, and there have been no incidents.
+South Dakota lawmakers say they don’t have many concerns about violence breaking out in Pierre.

+And Sunday, no violence occurred in the State Capitol.
+A group of 20 marchers from the Jericho March, which has staged multiple protests at the state Capitol previously and had filed a permit for their protest today, marched around the statehouse with American flags, reported local news The Dickinson Press.
-House Speaker Spencer Gosch said he received a briefing from law enforcement on Wednesday.
-He said he’s confident in the state’s security plan.

-“There doesn’t seem to be an imminent threat,” Gosch said.
-“There have been protests since fall, and they’ve all been peaceful.”
+Members of the nationwide organization were in Washington, D.C. on Jan.
+5 and 6 taking part in a march to support President Donald Trump before the storming of the U.S. Capitol building.
+They released a statement on their website condemning the violence that followed, saying their mission is about “peace and prayer.”

 More from the Argus Leader: SD lawmakers confident, hopeful, that planned Capitol protest will be peaceful

-Note: Updates: Tension, but no pro-Trump protest, in Annapolis on Sunday